Salesforce Tower Chicago: Execution Against All Odds

 The Newcomer

-HKS Architects (HKS) was new to Hines’ projects and was broaching new territory with partners they had never worked with before.
-Sean May, a Senior Project Architect at HKS, spoke on how their architectural team leaned heavily on the processes and relationships forged by Alvine Engineering along with other project team members.
+HKS Architects’ Chicago office (HKS) was newer to Hines’ projects and adapted quickly to working with partners they had never worked with before.
+HKS served as the project’s architect-of-record.
+Sean May, a Senior Project Architect at HKS, spoke on how their architectural team utilized their firm’s national experience and the design team’s experience and longstanding relationship with Hines in order to collaborate effectively with the industry-leading developer and other project partners.

 “There were a lot of challenges trying to build a skyscraper during the pandemic,” Sean explained, “There have been questions about the feasibility of skyscrapers in today’s day and age.
 So, on top of adding more incentivized values for tenants to transition back to the office from remote work, the design team had to stay on top of deadlines and tasks despite product shortages and limitations on component testing.”